12.3 Appeals Procedure Senior Doctorates

 Guidance on submitting a complaint to the OIA and the OIA Complaint Form can also be found on the OIA’s website.
 The candidate may also wish to seek advice from the Students’ Union about taking their complaint to the OIA.

 The OIA will normally only review issues that have been dealt with through the University’s internal procedures.

-*An Officer of the University may be nominated by the Vice-Chancellor to act on his/her behalf.
+*An Officer of the University may be nominated by the Vice-Chancellor to act on their behalf.

 Chapter reviewed: September 2020